Indian shares end higher as banks, metal stocks gain

 The two indexes have retreated 5.0% and 6.8% from record highs hit in February as domestic COVID-19 cases have continued to surge.
 The country reported 323,144 new cases on Tuesday, the sixth consecutive time new daily cases crossed the 300,000-mark.

-Benchmark heavyweights Hindustan Unilever Ltd (HLL.NS) and Reliance Industries Ltd (RELI.NS) are set to report results later this week.
+Benchmark heavyweights Hindustan Unilever Ltd and Reliance Industries Ltd are set to report results later this week.

 “The market expectation is that corporate results will be good, if not great, and we’ve seen some earning upgrades already,” Anita Gandhi, director at Arihant Capital Markets said.